IvanKoshmansky/IvanKoshmansky/README.md

 ### Hi everyone, I'm Ivan.
 I became interested in android development in 2020.
-I have completed several educational courses where I learned the basics of mobile development and examples of writing applications according to the patterns and architecture recommended by google.
+I completed several educational courses where I learned the basics of mobile development and examples of writing applications according to the patterns and architecture recommended by google.
 My practical development began with an optional assignment,